joselondon/ls_intro_to_ruby/more_stuff/exercises/more_stuff_q2.md

 ```

 ### Answer:-
-Will print 'Hello from inside the execute method!' to the screen.
+Nothing as the .call method is not invoked on the block in the method.